sacundim/tau-sigma/README.md

   * [`TotalSpec.hs`](test/TauSigma/Statistics/TotalSpec.hs)

 Not all statistics are subjected to all the tests just yet.
-In particular, I don't have example data sets of the TheoBR statistic to compare against.
-It passes its slope tests but *caveat emptor*.
+In particular, I don't have example data sets of the TheoBR or TheoH statistics to compare against.
+(These are derived from the Allan and Theo1 deviations, which I do test.)

 ## Compilation and Installation